top of page

 "Even the most logical person can witness a miracle.
 And even the most spiritual person can adopt a logical or scientific perspective."

-* Sadly, since this article was written, our interviewee Allan Combs has passed away.
-We extend our heartfelt condolences and best wishes to his family.
+* Editor's note: Regrettably, since the writing of this article, our interviewee Allan Combs has passed away.
+We offer our sincere condolences and all the best to his family.

 About Synchronicity and Hermes the Trickster

-Throughout the world, cultures have shown an interest in the inner workings of the psyche and the external world of events, often exploring how these two realms might be connected.
-The latter is referred to as the realm of myth and "objective reality."
-Many cultures hold the belief in a "special trickster" who acts as a bridge between these realms, aiding us in accessing the mythical world symbolically.
-This concept is exemplified in the story of Synchronicity and Hermes the Trickster, an ancient Greek tale recounted by the late Professor Allan Combs.
+Just as butterflies are seen in various ancient cultural traditions as symbols of the soul, messages from lost loved ones, or the spirits of the deceased, so too have various cultures shown interest in the inner workings of the psyche and the external world of events.
+This often involves exploring how these two worlds of myth and "objective reality" might be interconnected.
+Indeed, many cultures believe that a "special trickster" acts as a bridge between these worlds, helping us symbolically access the mythical realm.
+This concept is illustrated in the story of Synchronicity and Hermes the Trickster, an ancient Greek tale recounted by the late Professor Allan Combs.
 Some suggest that this belief in a trickster highlights another aspect of synchronicity, demonstrating that signs can be unpredictable.

 bottom of page